 A combination of two chemos, capecitabine and temozolomide, the results of this drug have been effective for many advanced neuroendocrine cancer patientsoffers long-lasting neuroendocrine tumor control for patients whose tumors have not responded to standard high-dose octreotide therapy.

-This site is maintained by the National Institutes of Health and details all current and continuing clinical trials in the U.S.
+This site is maintained by the National Institutes of Health and details all current and continuing clinical trials in the U.S. and around the world.

 - Be sure to check out our page of patient stories who have undergone PRRT treatment both in the U.S. as clinical trials and abroad.